joehanna/steps-set-ios-bundle-identifier/README.md

-## Set iOS Info.plist - Bundle Identifier ([BITRISE](https://www.bitrise.io))
+## Set iOS Info.plist - Bundle Identifier, Name and Display Name ([BITRISE](https://www.bitrise.io))

-Sets the Bundle Identifier to the specified value, in the target Info.plist file for the next build.
+Sets the Bundle Identifier, Bundle Name and Bundle Display Name to specified values, in the target Info.plist file for the next build.

 ### How to use this Step